-When we recently began to question whether or not to turn our 2 year old’s car seat forward, we decided that it was a great opportunity to consult the professionals.
+When we recently began to question whether or not to turn our 2 year old’s car seat forward, we decided that it was a great opportunity to consult the car seat safety professionals.
 Most labor and delivery hospitals in our area offer appointments with certified car seat technicians and best of all, the service is free!
 We booked our visit and headed over, questions in hand!

 After exchanging introductions and filling out a form, the tech asked if we could weigh the kids and take their height.
 This was done as accurately as possible in a small administrative office with two wiggly tots.
 Then I was asked for my car seat manual for reference and we proceeded to the parking lot.
 While walking the hospital campus back to the lot, I thought I’d take the opportunity to ask a few questions regarding car seat safety that I thought all moms, including myself might want answers to as well.
 Which brings me to…

 Car Seat Q&A!

-Q: Since car seat laws vary state by state, and guidelines vary seat by seat, how does one ever know if they are “getting it right” and their child is as safe as they can possibly be?
+Q: Car seat laws vary state by state, and guidelines vary seat by seat.
+How does one ever know if they are “getting it right” and their child is as safe as they can possibly be?

 A: Well, seeing a car seat specialist in their area who is knowledgeable about their state’s regulations is a great place to start.
 If you don’t know where to begin your search, call your pediatrician’s office and request a referral.
 Or inquire with the hospital you gave birth at.
 However, you can quickly and effectively check your seat yourself.
 We’ll show you how!